samuelgoddard/generator-mise-en-place/app/templates/README.md

-# HTML Template (Plain)
+# Mise En Place (Plain)

-An untouched version of HTML Template.
+An untouched version of our Front End Framework.